zetxqx/gateway-api-inference-extension/docs/proposals/003-model-server-protocol/README.md

 * Metric value: The last updated timestamp (so the EPP can find the latest).
 * Metric labels:
   * `max_lora`: The maximum number of adapters that can be loaded to GPU memory to serve a batch.
-  Requests will be queued if the model server has reached MaxActiveAdapter and canno load the requested adapter.
+  Requests will be queued if the model server has reached MaxActiveAdapter and cannot load the requested adapter.
 Example: `"max_lora": "8"`.
   * `running_lora_adapters`: A comma separated list of adapters that are currently loaded in GPU memory and ready to serve requests.
 Example: `"running_lora_adapters": "adapter1, adapter2"`